SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Click "Configure security group."

-Choose the "Select an existing security group" radio button so we can put this instance inside our web server security group (ie, not the database security group created a while back).
+Choose the "Select an existing security group" radio button so we can put this instance inside the security group that also holds the *public* instance we created earlier.

 Click "Review and launch."

-A window will pop up that asks where to boot from, re SSD.
+A window might pop up that asks where to boot from, re SSD.
 Choose the radio button that says, "Make General Purpose (SSD) the boot volume for this instance."
-If you don't get this window, it's probably b/c of the AMI you're using.
+If you don't get this window, don't panic - it's probably b/c of the AMI you're using, and just move on.

 Review the instance, and click "Launch"